asddw-cell/sql-forecast-project/README.md

 # sql-forecast-project
 Building a solution allowing end users to maintain a product forecast via an elegant frontend connected to a SQL Server backend.
+The solution will use MS SQL Server 2019 Std, MS Excel and SQL Spreads Addin for Excel.

+Phase 1 limitations:
+  1. The frontend will not show actual quantities and values.
+  2. The frontend will not value individual months, only the full years.
+  3. Months cannot be locked for editing.

 Backend preparation.